wpsight/wpcasa/wpcasa/README.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.4.1 =
-Fixes some gallery issues with the dashboard add-on and adds missing string in German translation.
+* Small improvement for the WPCasa Polylang add-on